hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 The action is triggered by pull requests onto the `main` branch, which adds or modifies files in the `hub-config/` directory.
 For hubs and repositories with differing configurations, workflow dispatch must be customized manually in the hubs workflow file.

 ### [`hubverse-aws-upload`](https://github.com/hubverse-org/hubverse-actions/tree/main/hubverse-aws-upload)
-This action uploads your hub data to hubverse hosted cloud storage.
+This action uploads your hub data to hubverse-hosted cloud storage.
 Currently, the workflow has a single job, `upload`, that pushes data to an Amazon Web Services (AWS) Simple Storage Service (S3) bucket.
 The `upload` job inspects the hub's admin config (`admin.json`) for a `cloud` group.
 If cloud is enabled (i.e., if `cloud.enabled` is set to `true`), the job:
 * authenticates to the hubverse AWS account
 * uses `cloud.host.storage` to determine the name of the hub's S3 bucket and